Email Spam Test in 2024: Everything You Need to Know to Avoid It

 Regardless of why this happens, being unable to reach the inbox is frustrating!
 It’s easy to get discouraged by all of the problems that come with low email deliverability.

-Luckily, there are solutions!
+Luckily, there are solutions—spam email check!
 One of the best things you can do is implement a regular email SPAM check as a part of your sequence setup process.
 Let’s figure out what this means and how to do that (+ recommended SPAM checking software).

 What does an email SPAM check mean?

 Wasting hours of precious time checking SPAM emails manually to sort through the inbox is something many people have struggled with until recently.
 As email service providers become smarter and their rules – stricter, the percentage of email that is SPAM keeps decreasing.
-According to Statista, it currently accounts for 28.5% of email traffic, down from 59.8% in 2016.
+According to Statista, it currently accounts for 45.6% of email traffic in 2023 (don’t have the data for 2024, unfortunately).

 However, nothing is perfect and many legit marketing and sales emails can mistakenly be marked as SPAM by the providers.
 To make sure your business correspondence gets through, you should test email for SPAM before you launch the campaign.